 Every day you have dozens of conversations, and each week a few of those are with people you don't catch up with on a regular basis.
-During those conversations, by asking thoughtful questions in your area of expertise, you'd be surprised at how many times they can turn into a potential client.
-This is a story about how a random conversation, not a sales pitch, turned into a client.
+Believe it or not, one of those conversions can turn into a project.

 How this happened to me

 I was in New York visiting family and working from a co-working space.
-It turns out, the co-working space was actually an early stage start-up that was turning restaurant spaces into co-working spaces during the day.
+It turns out, the co-working space was actually an early-stage start-up that was turning restaurant spaces into working spaces during the day.

 Without an intention of selling myself, I gave him tangible thoughts for his business, I validated myself and my experience, and I teased a way I could help with their business.